nhsconnect/gpconnect/pages/development/development_fhir_resource_guidance.md

 Any resource, with the exception of [List](accessrecord_structured_development_migrate_patient_record), [Bundle](accessrecord_structured_development_bundle) and [Binary](access_documents_development_binary) that contains information that is not to be disclosed to the patient **MAY** be marked with the `NOPAT` [security label](http://hl7.org/fhir/stu3/resource.html#security-labels) within the [Resource Metadata](http://hl7.org/fhir/stu3/resource.html#Meta).
 [NOPAT](http://hl7.org/fhir/stu3/v3/ActCode/cs.html#v3-ActCode-NOPAT) is a code within the [ActCode Code System](https://hl7.org/fhir/stu3/v3/ActCode/cs.html) and signifies the information should not be disclosed to the patient, family or caregivers.

-{% include note.html content="When a supplier wishes to communicate information within a resource is not suitable for a patient it is this label that **MUST** be used." %}
+{% include note.html content="When a supplier wishes to communicate that information within a resource is not suitable for a patient, it is this label that **MUST** be used." %}

-{% include important.html content="The absence of a label has no special meaning i.e. it doesn't mean the information within *is* suitable for a patient.
-The information *may* have been reviewed and deemed suitable for a patient, however, it *may* not have been reviewed at all.
-Therefore, where no label is present, information disclosure to the patient must be handled in the normal way and is ultimately the responsibility of the healthcare professional." %}

 The label should be applied to the [Meta.security](http://hl7.org/fhir/stu3/resource-definitions.html#Meta.security) element as follows: